emiliempark/react-native-splash-screen/README.md

 ## Getting started

-Import `react-native-splash-screen` in your JS file.
+Import `react-native-splash-screen` in the JS file that renders the first page of your app.
+(E.g. index.js or LaunchScreen.js)

 `import SplashScreen from 'react-native-splash-screen'`

 ### Android:

-Add a file called launch_screen.xml in the layout as the splash screen.
+Create a file called launch_screen.xml in the layout folder. `./android/app/src/main/res/layout` This will render the splash screen.

 ```
 <?xml version="1.0" encoding="utf-8"?>